CartoDB/documentation/app/content/faqs/categories/carto-for-education.md

 {{%/ bannerNote %}}

-##### I'm an educator and my materials use the previous version of CARTO.
+##### I am an educator and my materials use the previous version of CARTO.
 What can I do?

 First of all, thank you for using CARTO to teach the potential of geospatial analysis.
 We believe the new version of CARTO will crave a new path for GIS for the years to come — Happy to have you onboard!